Primacy Of Faith

 For The Israelites

-Until God sent the first plague upon the Egyptians, the Israelites saw no indication that he would ever fulfill his promise of rescue.
-Their slave status remained unchanged, their dire living conditions persisted, and the Egyptians offered no hope of emancipation.
+Until God sent the first plague upon the Egyptians, the Israelites saw no sign that he would ever fulfill his promise of rescue.
+Their status as slaves remained unchanged, their dire living conditions persisted, and the Egyptians offered no hope of emancipation.

 The Israelites were likely oblivious to God’s nation-building strategy because it unfolded in small increments over centuries.
-Personal miseries undoubtedly obscured their perception of his goodness and trustworthiness.
+Personal miseries undoubtedly clouded their perception of his goodness and trustworthiness.

-Nevertheless, the Israelites continued to believe in God’s promise.
+Nevertheless, the Israelites continued to trust in God’s promise.

-Their belief may have wavered frequently, but it was strong enough to warrant passing down the promise to succeeding generations, as evidenced by Moses collecting the bones of Joseph.
+Their trust may have wavered frequently, but it was strong enough to warrant passing the promise down to succeeding generations, as evidenced by Moses collecting Joseph’s bones.

-The Israelites knew God had blessed their ancestors and rescued their forefathers.
-Their very existence evidenced this fact.
+The Israelites knew that God had blessed their ancestors and rescued their forefathers.
+Their very existence attested to this fact.
 Their recognition of God’s historical faithfulness justified their belief in his eventual rescue.

-The Israelites would have dismissed God’s promise early in their enslavement had they relied solely on logic or feelings to gauge his trustworthiness.
+The Israelites would have dismissed God’s promise early in their enslavement if they had relied solely on logic or feelings to assess his trustworthiness.

-The reasons to dismiss the promise included their misery, God’s persistent silence, and the self-protection benefits of avoiding false hope.
+The reasons for dismissing the promise included their misery, God’s persistent silence, and the self-protective benefits of avoiding false hope.

-Conversely, the arguments for believing in the promise included their existence, the legacy of their forefathers, and their desire for freedom.
+Conversely, the arguments for believing in the promise included their existence, their forefathers’ legacy, and their desire for freedom.

 For Us